 (2) General Services Administration representatives may review SASP operations periodically, and may for appropriate reasons, conduct their own audit of the SASP following due notice to the Governor of the reasons for such audit.
 Financial records and all other books and records of the SASP shall be made available to all authorized Federal activities.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the Department of Administrative Services.]

-Hist.: GS 3-1984, f.
+[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]
+Stat.
+Auth.: ORS 279 & ORS 283 Stats.
+Implemented: Hist.: GS 3-1984, f.
 6-29-84, ef.
 6-30-84; GS 1-1994, f. & cert. ef.
 11-1-94